umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 \end{align}
 $$

 where the summation continues until all of the past measurements $Y_{{\sf t}+1}, Y_{{\sf t}}, \dots$ which exist as rows in the data matrix $Y$ have been taken into account.
-The multi-threaded code to compute this objective function within the stochadex computational graph iteration structure follows the rough schematic below (see [@stochadexI-2024] for more on how this diagram structure designed to work in simulation package).
+The multi-threaded code to compute this objective function within the stochadex computational graph iteration structure follows the rough schematic below (see [@stochadexI-2024] for more on how this diagram structure is designed to work in the simulation package).

 ![](../assets/stochadexII/stochadexII-prob-reweighting-code.drawio.png)